2019 Cricket World Cup: Why New Zealand's little big guys are most impressive team in the world

 Their annual revenue is less than Surrey County Cricket Club.
 They have the smallest population of any of the 12 Test nations.
-Yet, on Sunday, the New Zealand cricket team will line up for their second consecutive World Cup final, ranked third in the world in one-day-international cricket and second in Test matches.
+Yet tonight the New Zealand cricket team will line up for their second consecutive World Cup final, ranked third in the world in one-day-international cricket and second in Test matches.

 In an age when the sport's Big Three – Australia, England and India – are opening up a financial chasm with those bubbling under, New Zealand stand alone as their most regular challengers on the pitch.